gbmhunter/blog/content/electronics/projects/electric-skateboard/electric-skateboard-design/index.md

 ## The Final PCB Design

-Once the electronic design had been verified with the prototypes, it was time to get some professional PCB's made.
-The PCB's were designed in Altium.
+Once the electronic design had been verified with the prototypes, it was time to get some professional PCBs made.
+The PCBs were designed in Altium.
 I used a PSoC 5 [microcontroller](http://localhost/?q=node/56) from Cypress for the final designs.

 <table>
 <tbody >